Muthukumar-Subramaniam/server-hub/README.md

 ## 🖥️ Automated Lab Environment for Provisioning and Managing Linux VMs

 ### 🧠 Central Infra Server VM's OS
-The central lab infrastructure server VM is designed to run on AlmaLinux 10 by default, providing all the essential services required for the lab environment.
+The central lab infrastructure server VM is designed to run on AlmaLinux 10 by default, providing all the essential services for managing the lab environment.

 ### 📦 VM Guest OS Provisioning

-The lab infrastructure server centrally manages all guest VM provisioning using automation scripts and configuration templates
+The lab infrastructure server centrally manages all guest VM provisioning using automation scripts and configuration templates.

 The toolkits provide automated VM provisioning for all three major Linux families, including ready-to-use configurations for: